OttoMeister/Audio-download-with-yt-dlp/README.md

 Use a cookie in your home directory.
 There is a Firefox extention to save a cookie in a file: https://github.com/hrdl-github/cookies-txt.
 Save it as ~/cookies.txt

 ## Get the playlist ID
 A convenient way to gather Playlist IDs involves employing direct curl commands.
 In this instance, we employ the search term "salsa+2023," in 10 pages which yields 74 playlists.
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | wc -l
 ```
-However, you can manually choose playlists and gather tags to compile a list similar to this one.
-For a car playlist, around 1000 songs should be adequate.
-Therefore, avoid gathering an excessive number of playlists, as it will result in an overwhelming number of songs.
+You have the option to manually select playlists and collect tags to create a list resembling this one.
+A car playlist with about 1000 songs should suffice.
+Therefore, refrain from accumulating an excessive number of playlists, as it will lead to an overwhelming quantity of songs.

-In this instance, I've chosen approximately 4753 MP3 songs.
-You can verify this by using the following command:
+For this demonstration, I've curated around 4753 MP3 songs.
+You can confirm this by executing the following command:
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | awk '{for(i=1;i<=NF;i++) print "yt-dlp --no-warnings --print \"https://www.youtube.com/watch?v=%(id)s\" --flat-playlist " $i}' | nice ionice -c 3 parallel --silent  -P20 | wc -l
 ```